desflaherty/Unicorn_issue_tracker/README.md

 * https://stripe.com/ie

 ## Validation
 * HTML:Checked with W3C validator.
-Only Jinja related errors due to the validation not programmed these
+No HTML errors were displayed.
 * CSS:Checked with CSS lint.
 No errors were displayed
 * Python: PEP8 was used to check code for any major errors